-The SFI 2015-2019 Fiber Sourcing Standard applies to any organization with a fiber sourcing program that acquires roundwood and field-manufactured or primary-mill residual chips, pulp and veneer to support a forest products facility.
+The SFI 2022 Fiber Sourcing Standard applies to any organization with a fiber sourcing program that acquires roundwood and field-manufactured or primary-mill residual chips, pulp and veneer to support a forest products facility.
 Appendix 1 applies to any primary producer or secondary producer who uses the SFI Certified Sourcing on-product label or claim.

+Certified Organizations that source all of their primary sources from forests certified to the SFI Forest Management Standard, American Tree Farm Standard or CSA Z809 Standard do not have to certify to the SFI Fiber Sourcing Standard.

+Certified Organizations that do not own a manufacturing facility but who purchase roundwood for the purposes of reselling without a SFI claim are not required to certify to the SFI Fiber Sourcing Standard.

 Geographic Application of the Fiber Sourcing Standard

-The SFI 2015-2019 Fiber Sourcing Standard applies to organizations in the United States and Canada that procure wood domestically or globally.
-Secondary producers who utilize Appendix 1 can apply to any organization globally.
+The SFI 2022 Fiber Sourcing Standard applies to organizations in the United States and Canada that procure wood domestically or globally.

 1.2 Additional Requirements

-SFI Program Participants that own or have management authority for forestlands must also conform to the SFI 2015-2019 Forest Management Standard.
+SFI Certified Organizations that own or have management authority for forestlands must also conform to the SFI 2022 Forest Management Standard.

-Use of the SFI on-product labels and claims shall follow Section 5 - Rules for Use of SFI On-Product Labels and Off-Product Marks as well as ISO 14020:2000.
+Use of the SFI on-product labels and claims shall follow Section 6 - Rules for Use of SFI On-Product Labels and Off-Product Marks as well as ISO 14020:2000.